 Further details including dates of operation, cost, and location are available up clicking on the links included with each activity descriptions above.
 Activities are suitable for guests of all ages and take between 30 minutes to 2 hours (depending on the craft), making each a great morning or afternoon option to combine with your visit to the city’s near-1400 year old temple.

-How do I get to Patio Daimon/the Zenko-ji Temple area?
+How do I get to Monzen/Patio Daimon/the Zenko-ji Temple area?

-From JR Nagano Station, both Patio Daimon and Zenko-ji Temple are easily accessible on foot or by public bus.
+From JR Nagano Station, both Monzen/Patio Daimon and Zenko-ji Temple are easily accessible on foot or by public bus.

 If you prefer to use the public bus, you also need to exit the station via the Zenko-ji Exit and wait at bus stop No.1.
 Buses run frequently and will have you up to Patio Daimon and the temple quickly.